-• USSI will provide the deep cleaning on a nightly basis.
-Every Wednesday, USSI will use a spray electrostatic chemical in all areas of the school.
+• USSI will provide the deep cleaning on a nightly basis, to include the use of a spray electrostatic chemical in all areas of the school.

 - Staff will be expected to clean their classrooms for each different group of students.

 - No classroom supplies should be shared.

 - No books should be shared.